-Air miles might not be the obvious thing to spring to mind when looking at division of assets on divorce, but I was reading an interesting article on this topic the other day (Divorce: who gets the air miles?).
+Air miles might not be the obvious thing to spring to mind when looking at division of assets on divorce, but I was reading an interesting article on this topic the other day.
 It got me thinking about other more unusual matrimonial belongings which need to be included in a divorce settlement but perhaps people do not automatically assign a value to.

 To properly divide assets and ensure everyone gets a fair deal, everything should be taken into consideration.
 There is a potential real value in air miles, but I would imagine most people would not consider it.
 Nectar or Clubcard points are another example.
 The value here is unlikely to be huge in most cases, but if it pays for Christmas, it is worth having.
 At the other end of the scale, pensions are still too often ignored or glossed over.
 Getting a clear handle on the future value of a pension may need additional expertise, but they can be one of the biggest assets in a marriage, particularly if it breaks up after a long time.